bpetermann/aware-components/README.md

 - **Built-in Accessibility Checks**: Each component provides real-time accessibility feedback, including warnings about heading levels, contrast issues, ARIA labels, and more.
 - **Common HTML Elements**: Components are based on familiar HTML elements, making them easy to integrate into existing projects.
 - **Customizable Warnings**: Developers receive accessibility warnings during development, enabling quick fixes and improvements.
+- **Standalone Accessibility Checks**: In addition to components, several standalone accessibility checks are exported for broader use.
 - **Expandable**: While currently focused on accessibility, the library is designed to expand in the future.

 ## Stability Warning ⚠️